 I’ve been chasing Feinman since I was twenty-one.
-By that, I mean, beyond the man himself, the ideal of true love and all its promise.
+By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 I met Jakob Lee Feinman when I was just nineteen.
-Two years older than me, Jake was pre-Med in his last year of school at Washington University in St. Louis when our paths crossed.
+Two years older than me, Jake was Pre-Med in his last year of school at Wash U. in St. Louis when our paths crossed.
 It was all quite by chance, really, and who would know it would turn out to be so storybook?
 It saved my life.
 And it sort of ruined it, too.
 Ruined me.
-For anyone else who came along after Feinman, that is.
+For anyone else who came along after Feinman,

-Pauletta was a hip and pretty, young woman majoring in dance at Wash U. She had an air of exotic mystery and wisdom about her, as though she was in possession of a secret knowledge to life well lived, devoid of anything meaningless.
-She took to saying the word phenomenal for all things and people she adored, always with a twinkle in her eyes.
-We became fast friends sharing a common ground of knowing when it was time to have fun and when it was time to work hard, shifting to all-business mode on a dime.
+Pauletta, our bartender, was a hip and pretty, young woman majoring in dance.
+She had an air of exotic mystery and wisdom about her, as though she was in possession of a secret knowledge to life well lived, devoid of anything meaningless.
+We became fast friends sharing a common goal of knowing when it was time to have fun and when it was time to work hard, shifting to all-business mode on a dime.
 We were a strong team together and made good money that way.

 I’d sidle off down the back staircase in search of my prize, dutifully waiting for me in deft balance on the edge of an ashtray on the accountant’s desk.
 I’d forget about things for a minute, disappearing into the swirl of smoke around my head, then snap to and find my way back into the madness of the night.